sudheerpal/Magento_Print_Category_Tree_with_ID/README.md

 # Script printing category in tree structure with product count & ID

 Using this script you can print all category in a magento store with all the child in tree structure.

+First braacket () shows ID, while second shows count.

 Attributes used in script are-
 Count of product in particular category